 We test and review fitness products based on an independent, multi-point methodology.
 If you use our links to purchase something, we may earn a commission.
 Read our disclosures.

 There are thousands of fitness apps available, ranging from extremely basic to immensely thoughtful.
 Some workout apps simply offer on-demand classes you can browse, while others allow you to virtually work with a one-on-one personal trainer.
-Then there are apps like JuggernautAI, which fall somewhere in between.
+This AI-based powerlifting program is the closest thing you can get to personalized coaching from an elite athlete without actually paying for personal coaching from an elite athlete, and this is why we chose it as one of the best online workout programs.
 In my JuggernautAI review, I cover the ins and outs of the app—plus my results so far.

 Why You Should Trust Us

 I spent six weeks using JuggernautAI, doing three workouts per week.
 I followed the same process any other gym-goer would: I signed up for the app, completed the assessments, and followed the workout program the app built for me.
 I’ve also tried a handful of other training programs, including MAPS Anabolic and NCFIT, as well as programming at various CrossFit gyms.
 And, as a personal trainer, I have an eye for good programming.

 RELATED: JuggernautAI made our Best Fitness Gifts list!

 Use code "GARAGEGYM" for a discount on JuggernautAI training.
 JuggernautAI is the smart powerlifting and powerbuilding program from Chad Wesley Smith, an accomplished strength athlete and owner of Juggernaut Training Systems.
 JuggernautAI uses information such as your weight, training history, current fitness level and training load, personal records, goals, and ideal training schedule to create strength and hypertrophy blocks to prepare you for powerlifting or bodybuilding meets.

 A Quick Look at JuggernautAI